microsoft/golazo/docs/wip-and-flow.md

-# WIP, Flow and Limits
+# Work in Progress Limits

-> Public draft – adapted from legacy WIP section with additional flow theory context.

 ## Summary